The Common Program of the People's Republic of China 1949-1954

 Article 22 of the Common Program

-On February 3, 1949, the PLA holds a big military parade in Beijing.
-The parade is meticulously orchestrated to show that: “…the red army was forcefully stating that it intended to demolish two evils of China’s past: feudalism and imperialism.
-The communist army,…, would now ‘liberate’ China.”
-An observer noticed “(it was) the most extensive public display of US military hardware in over a decade." “ This parade of American and Japanese weaponry is also to disguise the military aid of the SU."
-In 1949, the People's Republic of China is not capable to produce its own ships, tanks, airplanes, and modern weapons.
-"According to the official history of China’s defence industry, by the end of 1949 ‘[t]here was actually no capability to develop and produce modern weapons such as aircraft, naval vessels, tanks, large calibre cannons and military electronics.
-New China’s defence industry started on this very weak basis’.20" The navy has captured several GMD ships, of which about 100 are seaworthy.
+In 1949, the People's Republic of China lacked the capability to produce its own ships, tanks, airplanes, and modern weapons.
+According to the official history of China's defense industry, by the end of 1949, there was essentially no capacity to develop and manufacture modern weapons such as aircraft, naval vessels, tanks, large-caliber cannons, or military electronics.
+The foundation of New China's defense industry began from this very weak starting point.
+The navy has captured several GMD ships, of which about 100 are seaworthy.
 The majority of men (4000) are ex GMD sailors.

-In her pursuit of achieving more unity within the PLA, the PLA mainly looks at the structure of the SU army.
-"We must learn every bit of the advanced experiences of the Soviet Union in order to change our armed forces from their condition of backwardness and construct our armed forces into a most superior modernized military force [in the world], so as to be able to assure ourselves of the ability to defeat, in the future, the invasion of the imperialists' armies."
+In her pursuit of achieving more unity within the PLA, the PLA mainly looked at the structure of the SU army.
+Mao Zedong wrote "We must learn every bit of the advanced experiences of the Soviet Union in order to change our armed forces from their condition of backwardness and construct our armed forces into a most superior modernized military force [in the world], so as to be able to assure ourselves of the ability to defeat, in the future, the invasion of the imperialists' armies."
 The PLA implements most of the regulations of the Russian army.
 In 1955, the PLA also introduced the conscription, the grading structure, and salary.
 This copying of the SU model runs anything but smooth.
 The PLA embarked on learning and assimilating a significantly different model without fully considering the role its own longstanding model of army building should play.
 The PLA's original model can be characterized by several key aspects: a strong emphasis on egalitarianism among officers and soldiers, rigorous ideological indoctrination emphasizing spiritual dedication, integration with the masses as essential for conducting People's War, and the concept of shuangzhangzhi, or parallel authority of both commanders and commissars within combat units, reflecting the principle of collective leadership.
 In contrast, the Soviet model prioritized professionalism, emphasized the importance of military hardware, elevated commanders above commissars, and relied on formal institutional structures.
 At its core, the conflict revolved around the question of whether political control should continue to hold sway.
+See also Article 21

 Source: Chang (1995).
 Page 120